turbot/flowpipe-mod-gcp-thrifty/compute/docs/correct_one_compute_disk_attached_to_stopped_instance.md

-# Correct compute disk attached to stopped instances
+# Correct one compute disk attached to stopped instances

 ## Overview